strategicdata/pmhc-mds-spec/doc/faqs/system/access.rst

 to find out who has this access.

-Alternatively, if you cannot contact any users who have the User Management role access can be gained by producing a :ref:`letter of authority <letter-of-authority>`.
+Alternatively, if you cannot contact any users who have the User Management role access can be gained by producing a :ref:`letter of authority <letter-of-authority-faq>`.

-.. _letter-of-authority:
+.. _letter-of-authority-faq:

 What is required for the Letter of Authority?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~